yquake2/yquake2/doc/040_cvarlist.md

   single player, the same way as in multiplayer.
   This cvar only works if the game.dll implements this behaviour.

+* **g_swap_speed**: Sets the speed of the "changing weapon" animation.
+  Default is `1`.
+If set to `2`, it will be double the speed, `3` is the triple... up until the max of `8`, since there are at least 4 frames of animation that will be played compulsorily, on every weapon.
+  Cheat-protected, has to be a positive integer.
+As with the last one, will only work if the game.dll implements this behaviour.

 * **g_disruptor (Ground Zero only)**: This boolean cvar controls the availability of the Disruptor weapon to players.
 The Disruptor is a weapon that was cut from Ground Zero during development but all